yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 gigaSpace.writeMultiple(processedLowPriorityOrders,
 		1000,					// Update the Lease to 1 second
 		UpdateModifiers.UPDATE_OR_WRITE); // Update existing object
-{code}
+{% endhighlight %}

+{% tip %}
-{tip}This approach is most suitable for application which have fluctuating data loads.
-Eviction logic can be triggered by monitoring the object count on the cluster and selectively evicting data like the example above.{tip}
+This approach is most suitable for application which have fluctuating data loads.
+Eviction logic can be triggered by monitoring the object count on the cluster and selectively evicting data like the example above.
+{% endtip %}

 ## Using a Polling Container